glimps-re/host-connector/README.md

 # GMalware Detect host connector

-A agent tool to scan selected folders on a Windows or GNU/Linux hosts.
+An agent tool to scan selected folders on a Windows or GNU/Linux hosts.

 ## Usage